aaditya-cpu/Unused-Plugins-/Readme.md

 - **`__construct()`**:
   - Detects if the installation is multisite or single-site.
   - Registers WordPress hooks for enqueueing assets, creating menu pages, and handling deletions.
-  - Initiates CDN caching during the first admin initialization.

 - **`enqueue_assets()`**:
-  - Loads styles and scripts, prioritizing CDN files unless locally cached.
+  - Loads styles and scripts for the plugin.
   - Adds inline styles and JavaScript for a polished UI.

 - **`add_menu_page()`**: